The Safety and Security Department strives to provide public safety services to the college community with integrity, efficiency, and professionalism.

 Campus Crime Log

-The Department maintains a log of all criminal activity by nature of offense, date, time, location, and disposition of the complaint.
-The information in the log is available for public review unless such disclosure would be prohibited by law, would jeopardize the confidentiality of the victim, would jeopardize an ongoing criminal investigation, would cause a suspect to flee or evade detection, or would result in the destruction of evidence.
+The HACC Public Safety Department maintains a log of all criminal activity by nature of offense, date, time, location and disposition of the complaint.
+The information in the log is available for public review at each campus public safety office during campus operating hours, unless such disclosure would be prohibited by law, would jeopardize the confidentiality of a victim, would jeopardize an ongoing criminal investigation, would cause a suspect to flee or evade detection or would result in the destruction of evidence.
+NOTE: Logs older than 60 days may be archived and will be made available within two business days of request per federal requirements.

 Crime Prevention Tips for the Campus Community